Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Instruments and Labware
 =======================

 The examples in this section will work with Flex or an OT-2.
 If you want to follow along and test this code, make sure you have the right instruments and labware ready for your robot.
-We'll be using the equipment listed in the table below.
+If you're looking for specific information, skip this setup section and jump straight to the topic you're interested in.
+All of the examples here use the equipment listed in the table below.

 .. list-table::
     :header-rows: 1

-    * - Labware type
+    * - Labware
-      - Labware name
+      - Name
       - API load name
     * - Well plate
       - Corning 96 Well Plate 360 µL Flat
       - ``corning_96_wellplate_360ul_flat``
+    * - Flex tip rack
+      - Opentrons Flex 96 Tip Rack 1000 µL
+      - ``opentrons_flex_96_tiprack_1000ul``
-    * - Tip rack
+    * - OT-2 tip rack
       - Opentrons 96 Tip Rack 300 µL
       - ``opentrons_96_tiprack_300ul``
     * - Flex pipette